kjhealy/kieranhealy.hugo/content/blog/map-walk-pivot.markdown

 I already know how to use `map_dfr()` to read a lot of CSVs with the same structure into a nice tidy tibble.
 (I'll show you below in a moment if you don't know how to do this.)
 It's a nice demonstration of the utility of iterating over a vector of filenames with a tidy result.
 But in thinking about the question I also wanted to provide a reproducible answer, which meant thinking about how to _create_ a bunch of CSV files to read in by way of an example.
 So, here's one way to do that.
 Along the way we'll take advantage of a few small features of common tidyverse functions that I've found very helpful but whose existence is sometimes a little hard to discover.
 Or rather, their utility is sometimes hard to see when reading the help pages.

 First let's make a bunch of CSVs in a folder called `tmpdat`.
 Each CSV will have five columns containing 100 normally-distributed observations with a mean of zero and a standard deviation of one.
 Here's the code all at once:

-{{< highlight r >}}
+{{< code r >}}
 library(tidyverse)

 ## Make a "tmpdat" folder in the working dir if one doesn't exist